 - Whiteboard, pen and paper, colors or black and white… whatever.
-Whatever is easier for you in that moment for the task at hand.
+Whatever is more comfortable for you at that moment for the task at hand.

 - This part is fun.
 It can feel stressful because you know you need to get over this hump of the project to start to paint the picture to your team of what they’ll be working on potentially, but it should still be fun.

 Let’s walk through an example.
-Here’s a consumer facing mobile-first site that I had to help design.
-In this case, there are literally hundreds of examples out there and there was no reason to completely reinvent the wheel.
-In fact, that’s true most of the time.
-But you still need to think outside the box to identify what you should do a little differently than others to accomplish certain goals.
+Here’s a consumer-facing mobile-first site that I had to help design.
+In this case, there are hundreds of examples out there, and there was no reason to reinvent the wheel completely.
+That’s true most of the time.
+But you still need to think outside the box to identify what you should do a little differently than others to accomplish specific goals.

 The simple framework I followed to help work through this problem was: